tokenchain/moodyeth/README.md

 [![moodyeth](https://img.shields.io/github/issues/tokenchain/moodyeth.svg)](https://pypi.org/project/moodyeth/)

-Ethereum based all Moody tool chain for smart contract development kit
+Ethereum based all Moody tool chain for smart contract development kit.

+### Why do we use python
+Using it because it is fast and easy.
+More importantly it runs directly by its own and no more dependencies.
+Its much faster to building modules and calling functions on python.
+Also it can be wrapped into an executable binary on wasm or cpython thats runs on natively any platforms.

+If you are using PyCharm or similar IDE, all type are ready to show at your finger tips.

-### Install
+### Get Started

-`pip install moodyeth`

-`python3 install moodyeth`
+`pip3 install moodyeth`

+or upgrade using

+`sudo pip3 install moodyeth --upgrade`

 The development of Moody contract deployment tools: